aws-samples/terraform-eks-workshop/workshop/content/600_extra_content/610-second-node-group/_index.md

 ---

-# Build a second managed node group

-In this Chapter, we will use Terraform to build a second worker node group.
+In this Chapter, we will use Terraform to build a second node group.